-Command Feedback Controller value, actuator Request "" Request: default wording for the target value of a controller Reference: in the case of arbitration, the word shall be used to diffentiate from the word "request" Target: try to replace it with "reference" or "request", using request when we want to denote the direction Axiliary examples: dynamic consign from other system or driver (e.g. BrakeAssistRequest) also for RequestMode_xy (e.g. sportiv) static switch, switchable power off, by diagnosis or complex HMI interface " Mode " is part of the request.
+Command Feedback Request 6666 Axiliary examples: dynamic consign from other system or driver (e.g. BrakeAssistRequest) also for RequestMode_xy (e.g. sportiv) static switch, switchable power off, by diagnosis or complex HMI interface " Mode " is part of the request.
 Keyword: Req No additional keyword (like: consolidated, present,) (e.g. "velocity" is always the current value.)
 But add to the description, that this is the consolidated value of the signal.
-In special cases target value and current value should be used (e.g. Tpms) Information, Flag Request / Indication "" / State / Mode see also for descriptions (e.g. Confirmation of) State: as active, failure, in progress, in(active), e.g.: State: Control Active Indication: only for HMI or Lamps => Current information about system Mode: Suspension " comfort, sport ", Choice, Imposition, Tuning Keyword: Req/Indcn Keyword: St/Mod
+In special cases target value and current value should be used (e.g. Tpms) Request / Indication "" / State / Mode see also for descriptions (e.g. Confirmation of) State: as active, failure, in progress, in(active), e.g.: State: Control Active Indication: only for HMI or Lamps Keyword: Reg/Indon => Current information about system Mode: Suspension " comfort, sport ", Choice, Imposition, Tuning Keyword: St/Mod Request Axiliary examples: dynamic consign from other system or driver (e.g. BrakeAssistRequest) also for RequestMode_xy (e.g. sportiv) static switch, switchable power off, by diagnosis or complex HMI interface " Mode " is part of the request.
+Keyword: Req Request / Indication see also for descriptions (e.g. Confirmation of)